match (chain variant)

 When match is called with 0 or 1 argument it returns a chainable instance for defining patterns to match on.

-to add a branch to the matching, and .exec
+The main two methods are .with to add a branch to the matching, and .exec to run

 the match operation (which can be called multiple times, if desired).